1924 World Series: Game 7

 The unheralded Curly Ogden was given the Game 7 start for Washington – it was his only World Series appearance.
 He struck out a batter and walked one, and then was pulled for George Mogridge.
 It was later revealed that manager Bucky Harris started righthander Ogden so that the Giants would be locked into their "righthanded" lineup, before he switched to the lefthander Mogridge.

-With the Senators trailing 3–1 in the eighth inning with bases loaded and two outs, Bucky Harris hit a "bad hop" ground ball to third which Fred Lindstrom failed to catch (no error was charged).
+With the Senators trailing 3–1 in the eighth inning with bases loaded and two outs, Bucky Harris hit a "bad hop" ground ball to third, that reportedly struck a pebble, which Freddie Lindstrom failed to catch (no error was charged).
 As a result, two runs scored for a 3–3 tie.
 In the ninth inning, Walter Johnson would step up as pitcher and pitch four scoreless innings.

 In the bottom of the 12th inning, Giants catcher Hank Gowdy stepped on his own discarded mask while trying to catch a Muddy Ruel foul pop-up, and dropped the ball for an error.
 Given a second chance in the at-bat, Ruel doubled.
 Johnson reached first on another error, and with Ruel on second and Johnson on first, Earl McNeely hit a "bad hop" ground ball to Lindstrom that was almost identical to Harris' eighth inning hit.
-Lindstrom again failed to catch the ball as it bounced over him into left field, and Ruel scored the series-winning run.
+Lindstrom again failed to catch the ball (reportedly hitting the same pebble that was struck four innings earlier) as it bounced over him into left field, and Ruel scored the series-winning run.